Monday, May 21, 2007

 9. Yakitori-Basically referring to grilled meats (and sometimes

-vegetables) on skewers that function as bar food in Japan.
-On one of out
+vegetables) on skewers that function as bar food in

 last nights in Tokyo we tracked down the Lonely Planet recommended Piss